Manuel Medrano

-Manuel Alejandro Medrano López (October 29, 1987, Cartagena, Colombia), known as Manuel Medrano, is a Colombian pop singer and a winner of two Latin Grammy Awards.
+Manuel Alejandro Medrano López (born October 29, 1987), known as Manuel Medrano, is a Colombian pop singer and a winner of two Latin Grammy Awards.

 Start

-His singing and songwriting are a way of saying thanks for supporting his family.
-The story of Manuel Medrano begins when he failed a school year and, as "punishment," he received a guitar.
+Medrano was born in Cartagena, Colombia.
+His interest in music began when he failed a school year and, as "punishment," received a guitar.
 From the age of 16 he began writing songs, which motivated him to start a career as a solo artist.

 For several years he played in bars in Bogota while composing his songs, which, years later, made him popular at the national level.